Global Camphene Market Insights, Overview, Analysis and Forecast 2025

 Table 52.
 Camphene Production Value (US$, Mn) of Local Manufacturers in South Korea, 2015-2020

 Table 53.
-South Korea Camphene Production Value Market Share of Local Manufacturers, 2015-2020
+India Camphene Production Value Market Share of Local Manufacturers, 2015-2020

 Table 54.
-The Percentage of Camphene Production Sold in South Korea and Sold Other Than South Korea by Manufacturers
+The Percentage of Camphene Production Sold in India and Sold Other Than India by Manufacturers

 Table 55.
-The Percentage of Camphene Production Sold in South Korea and Sold Other Than South Korea by Manufacturers
+The Percentage of Camphene Production Sold in India and Sold Other Than India by Manufacturers

 Table 56.
 Dangeguojia Camphene Sales (Consumption), Production, Export and Import, 2015-2020